Emotional Jimmy Kimmel says in late-night return he never intended to make light of Kirk's killing

-NEW YORK — (AP) — Jimmy Kimmel returned to late-night television Tuesday after a nearly weeklong suspension and nearly broke down in tears, saying he wasn't trying joke about the killing of conservative activist Charlie Kirk.
+NEW YORK — (AP) — Jimmy Kimmel returned to late-night television Tuesday after a nearly weeklong suspension and, in an emotional monologue where he appeared close to tears, said that he wasn't trying to joke about the killing of conservative activist Charlie Kirk.

-“I have no illusions about changing anyone’s mind, but I do want to make something clear, because it’s important to me as a human and that is, you understand that it was never my intention to make light of the murder of a young man," Kimmel said, his voice breaking.
+“I have no illusions about changing anyone’s mind, but I do want to make something clear, because it’s important to me as a human and that is, you understand that it was never my intention to make light of the murder of a young man," Kimmel said.
 "I don’t think there’s anything funny about it.”

-Kimmel added: “Nor was it my intention to blame any specific group for the actions of what it was obviously a deeply disturbed individual.
+He added that he wasn't trying to blame any specific group "for the actions of what ... was obviously a deeply disturbed individual.
 That was really the opposite of the point I was trying to make.”
 He said he understood his remarks last week to some “felt either ill-timed or unclear or maybe both.”

-Kimmel criticized the ABC affiliates who took his show off the air.
-“That’s not legal.
-That’s not American.
-It’s unAmerican.”
+But he made no apologies.
+And he criticized the ABC affiliates who took his show off the air.
+Two stations groups that represent about a quarter of ABC stations, Sinclair and Nexstar, ordered their outlets not to show Kimmel on Tuesday.

-"Our long national late nightmare is over," Stephen Colbert joked on his CBS show in response to Kimmel's reinstatement.
+He mocked Trump for criticizing him for bad ratings.
+“He tried his best to cancel me and instead he forced millions of people to watch this show,” Kimmel said.

-Kimmel, who has been publicly silent since his suspension, posted Tuesday on his Instagram account a picture of himself with the late television producer and free speech advocate Norman Lear.
-“Missing this guy today,” he wrote.
+The decisions by Sinclair and Nexstar left ABC stations in Washington, D.C.; St. Louis; Nashville, Tennessee, and Richmond, Virginia among the cities airing something else.
+WJLA-TV, the Sinclair-owned station in Washington, instead aired a newscast and an episode of the chain's show, “The National Desk.”

-ABC suspended Kimmel "indefinitely" after comments he made in a monologue last week.
-Kimmel, who has been a relentless Trump critic in his comedy, suggested that many Trump supporters were trying to capitalize on Kirk's death and were "desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them."
+Kimmel's suspension came after an angry reaction to comments he made in monologues early last week.
+A relentless Trump critic in his comedy, Kimmel suggested that many Trump supporters were trying to capitalize on Kirk’s death and were “desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them.”

 Trump-appointed Federal Communications Commission Chairman Brendan Carr last week said it appeared that Kimmel was trying to "directly mislead the American public" with his remarks about Tyler Robinson, the 22-year-old Utah man charged with Kirk's killing, and his motives.
 Those motives remain unclear.
 Authorities say Robinson grew up in a conservative family, but his mother told investigators his son had turned left politically in the last year.